marlonleon01/Tenzies-Game/README.md

 -Clone the repo with: $ git clone {url}
 -cd into the folder
 -type: $ npm install
--then follow from "Getting Started with Create React App"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).